AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/expert-sessions/aemsite-output-variations-jun27.md

 A well-defined layout of a web experience results in consistent application branding and design along with uniformity and coherence throughout the digital experience/pages of the platform.
-Adobe Experience Manager Guides offers different variations of AEM site output which helps achieve exceptional digital experience.
+Adobe Experience Manager Guides offers different variations of AEM site output which helps in achieving exceptional digital experience.

 ## Session overview